 We were very pleased to be able to welcome back Mill Cottage Farm for our Open Morning.
 They brought a variety of their animals for the children to stroke and observe.
 This year the pigs were especially popular with the children.
 They loved scratching the pigs’ backs and tummies.

 When the Nursery closed on Thursday 23rd June because the hall was in use as a Polling Station for the Referendum, we went to Alice Holt for the day.
 Children, parents and dogs enjoyed being out and about together and the climbing apparatus at Alice Holt is plentiful and varied.
-We were very lucky with the weather too, because the rain held off until lunch time and Keri (Sorcha’s Dad) had offered us use of the “Go-Ape” covered picnic area which we gratefully accepted.
+We were very lucky with the summer weather too, because the rain held off until lunch time and Keri (Sorcha’s Dad) had offered us use of the “Go-Ape” covered picnic area which we gratefully accepted.

-On the last day of term, Lorna and Bollie from Playball organised our Games Day for us and the children impressed us all with their willingness and their enthusiasm to participate in all the events.
+On the last day of the summer term, Lorna and Bollie from Playball organised our Games Day for us and the children impressed us all with their willingness and their enthusiasm to participate in all the events.
 There was of course a race for the parents who, as usual, entered fully into the spirit of the occasion!